saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 Once you have the first project configured, you can start Appium desktop and an Android emulator and run your test, using the command `mvn clean test.`

+#### Note
+Negative
+: If you are simply modifying an Appium test that is already configured to run on an Emulator on Sauce Labs, all you need to do is remove the `"app" `and `"appWaitActivity" `capabilities, then add in a `mobile_android_browser_test.xml` file and update the `pom.xml `to run based on that file.

 <!-- ------------------------ -->
 ## 2.04 Run an Emulator App Test on Sauce Labs